fac27/Atlas-Adventure/README.md

 ### Why?

-- This repo exists to hold the code for our app Atlas Adventure
+- This repo exists to hold the code for our game Atlas Adventure
-- It provides users a chance to try out the app and view our progress building
+- It provides users a chance to try out the app and view our steps to build it
 - It also shows our progress towards meeting the learning outcomes for our HTTP Project

 ### What?